BitResolution/VendingMachine/README.md

 VendingMachine
 ==============

-A sample application for use in technical interviews
+**INACTIVE** - A sample application for use in technical interviews